 Several of his songs were also recorded by artists including Lucienne Boyer, Yves Montand, François Deguelt, Annie Cordy, Michèle Arnaud and Jacques Douai.
 Pierre Arvay’s first records were released between 1949-1950, mainly on the Saturne label, which specialised in picture discs.

-He left L’Échelle de Jacob around 1953, tired of the nocturnal lifestyle, and started composing again.
+In 1949, Arvay assisted Suzy Lebrun with the artistic direction of L’Échelle de Jacob, an establishment she had just opened and which soon became one of the key literary cabarets on the Left Bank.
+Tired of the nocturnal lifestyle, he left L’Échelle de Jacob around 1953 and started composing again.
 Around 1955 Pierre Arvay joined the Chant du Monde label as a composer, orchestrator and arranger.
 He then recorded and accompanied artistes such as Arletty, Aimé Doniat, Xavier Depraz and others.
 Records became more and more frequent; Pierre Arvay was now famous.

 The Chant du Monde experience was not to last long as in 1958 the Teppaz company, which pioneered portable record players, offered him a place in its recently created musical section.
 Arvay was invited to produce and record any music he would like to write, with no constraints of genre or format.
 He accepted and also became the principal orchestrator and arranger for other artistes on the label, sometimes using the pseudonym of Peter Mills.
 This freedom notably allowed him to bring out his first record of library music, Musiques de scènes – at the time one of the rare records of stock music accessible to the general public.
 He was very interested in the unusual sound of the ondes Martenot, considered one of the first electronic musical instruments, and he composed several pieces for them and used them in some of his orchestrations.